 Task: Setting Up a Master Password to Access Oracle Studio

-- 1. On the machine where Oracle Studio is installed, from the Start menu, choose Start > Programs > Oracle > Studio > Studio.
-Oracle Studio opens. - Choose Window > Preferences from the menu bar. to open the Preferences window. - 3.
-Select the Studio node.
+- On the machine where Oracle Studio is installed, from the Start menu, choose Start > Programs > Oracle > Studio > Studio.
+Oracle Studio opens. - 2.
+Choose Window > Preferences from the menu bar. to open the Preferences window.